Unsupervised Partner Design Enables Robust Ad-hoc Teamwork: Experiments with Procedural Generation

-We implemented our joint method, JUPD, by combining UPD with SFL: we replaced the standard partner/environment sampling in Alg.~\ref{alg:sfl-ego} with the joint sampling and scoring procedure described in Alg.~\ref{alg:joint}.
+\looseness=-1 A central motivation for UPD is its compatibility with UED, enabling joint curricula over both partners and levels.
+To test this, we evaluated UPD within the OGC \cite{ruhdorfer2025overcookedgeneralisationchallenge} -- a particularly difficult environment, where levels are randomly generated and not guaranteed to be solvable, placing a heavy burden on the UED mechanism.
+In OGC, $\Theta$ varies the locations of walls, objects, and agents.
 To ensure tractability, we used the 5$\times$5 version of the OGC and trained all methods for $10^9$ steps using 1,024 parallel environments.
-Evaluation was performed using held-out level-partner combinations and held-out layouts with adjusted evaluation populations from \textbf{RQ1}.
+This is required for convergence in OGC due to the high variance induced by procedural level generation.
+Evaluation was performed using held-out level-partner combinations and held-out layouts with adjusted evaluation populations matched to the Overcooked-AI experiments.

-We compared JUPD against several baselines that combine level and partner generation: \begin{itemize} \item \textbf{DR-DR} randomly samples partners and levels. \item \textbf{Cross-Environment-Cooperation (CEC)} selects levels at random and plays in self-play.
-CEC has shown great success if the level generator is close to the evaluation layouts \cite{jha2025crossenvironmentcooperationenableszeroshot}. \item \textbf{SFL-E3T} combines the best of the literature and selects levels using SFL and creates E3T partners with $\epsilon = 0.5$\footnote{We use $\epsilon = 0.5$ as it is a common choice in related works.}. \end{itemize}
+Classic AHT methods are not designed to scale to procedurally generated environments \cite{ruhdorfer2025overcookedgeneralisationchallenge,jha2025crossenvironmentcooperationenableszeroshot}.
+Because of this, we compared JUPD against several baselines that combine level and partner generation: (1) \textbf{DR-DR} randomly samples partners and levels, (2) a \textbf{Cross-Environment-Cooperation (CEC)} adaption that selects levels at random and plays in self-play.
+CEC performs well when the training level generator closely matches the evaluation layouts \cite{jha2025crossenvironmentcooperationenableszeroshot}.
+(3) \textbf{SFLE3T} combines the best of the literature and selects levels using SFL and creates E3T partners with $\epsilon = 0.5$.

-As shown in Table~\ref{tab:ogc}, JUPD outperforms all baselines across all layouts, achieving the highest average return in this challenging setting.
-Unlike DR-DR and CEC, which lack structured partner adaptation, or SFL-E3T, which uses static partner generation, JUPD dynamically adapts both level and partner difficulty during training.
-Sampled levels over time are visualised in Figure~\ref{fig:generatedLevels}.
+\looseness=-1 As shown in \autoref{tab:ogc}, JUPD achieves the highest average return across all evaluated layouts.
+Compared to DR-DR and CEC, which do not adapt partner difficulty, and SFLE3T, which relies on static partner generation, JUPD jointly selects suitable partners and levels during training.
+Sampled levels over time are visualised in \autoref{fig:generatedLevels}.

-Note that due to slight differences in observations between Overcooked-AI and the OGC, the results in Tables \ref{tab:overcookedAdHocTeamwork} and \ref{tab:ogc} should be compared with caution.